joellijo32/Document-Scanner-using-OpenCV/README.md

 # Document Scanner

 This project is a document scanner built using OpenCV and Python.
-It takes an image of a document, detects the document's edges, applies a perspective transform to get a top-down view, and then applies thresholding to give it a scanned look.
+It takes an image of a document, detects the document's edges, applies a perspective transform to get a top-down view.

 ## Features